 Poor Africa.
-She was already in a shelter with serious hair loss and skin-care problems, and then that shelter lay in the path of Hurricane Irma (this is the real power of adoption.)
+She was already in a shelter with serious hair loss and skin-care problems, and then that shelter lay in the path of Hurricane Irma.
 The shelter reached out to PetConnect Rescue for help.
 Africa traveled to Washington, D.C. and was cared for by an experienced foster family until she was fully recovered.
 Today, she is being spoiled rotten in her new furever home.
 Know the benefits of adopting a shelter dog.

 Reina, a new mom, was found on the streets, fully-lactating with no puppies in sight.
 She was taken to a kill shelter but was saved by a caring person who also rescued two other dogs.
 She is loving life with her two sisters and is very protective and loving of her family members.
 She’s known for her goofiness and loves attention so much that if the petting stops, she gently nudges the person for a little more lovin’.
 Since caring for your furbaby can be expensive, check out these money-saving tips for dog owners.